These Meal Prep Low Carb Big Mac Salad Jars are like a healthy cheeseburger – you probably already have the sauce ingredients!

 Ingredients and substitutions

-- extra-lean ground beef – you can totally use ground turkey or chicken to make these jars even healthier
+- Extra-lean ground beef – you can totally use ground turkey or chicken to make these jars even healthier.

-- yellow onion – any type of onion will do
+- Yellow onion – any type of onion will do.

-- dill pickles – any type of pickle will work, but dill pickles will give you that signature burger flavour
+- Dill pickles – any type of pickle will work, but dill pickles will give you that signature burger flavour.

-- cheddar cheese – any type of cheese will work
+- Cheddar cheese – any type of cheese will work.

-- romaine lettuce – iceberg lettuce is more authentic to a Big Mac but this particular lettuce isn't as nutritious as romaine or other types of leaf lettuce.
+- Romaine lettuce – iceberg lettuce is more authentic to a Big Mac but this particular lettuce isn't as nutritious as romaine or other types of leaf lettuce.
 Romaine has a similar crunch to iceberg but packs more nutrition in per serving so that's why I use it with these jars.
 Feel free to use spinach, kale, arugula, Boston lettuce or any other type of greens you'd prefer to switch it up!

 Big Mac sauce

-- light mayo – feel free to use regular fat mayo or vegan mayo; unfortunately Greek yogurt or sour cream will not give you that signature flavour so mayo is the way to go here
+- Light mayo – feel free to use regular fat mayo or vegan mayo; unfortunately, Greek yogurt or sour cream will not give you that signature flavour, so mayo is the way to go here.

-- ketchup – there's no great substitute for this
+- Ketchup – there's no great substitute for this.

-- relish – you can chop up 1 tbsp of pickles instead
+- Relish – you can chop up 1 tbsp of pickles instead.

-How to make the Big Mac sauce
+The best Big Mac sauce

 - Thousand Island dressing (the ingredients are very similar to what you will find in this Big Mac sauce)